ADSp 2017

 1.15.
 Shipper – The legal entity that hands over the goods for transportation in accordance with the transport contract or on the basis of effective instructions.

 1.16.
-Material contractual obligations – obligations whose fulfillment is essential for the proper execution of the transport contract and on whose compliance the contractual partner may regularly rely.
+Material contractual obligations – obligations whose fulfillment is essential for the proper execution of the transportation contract (Section 1.14.) and on whose compliance the contractual partner may regularly rely.

 1.17.
 Valuable goods – goods with an actual value at the place and time of acceptance of at least 100 euros/kg.